* * * NEW * * *

 For information on all of the above and other scholarships please consult the Durham University Scholarships website and funding database, or the more specific information on funding opportunities for postgraduates in the Arts and Humanities.

-The Faculty of Arts and Humanities offers a number of scholarships to new MA candidates who are applying to join either taught or research masters programmes in the arts and humanities and who intend to progress to a PhD.
+The Faculty of Arts and Humanities offers a number of bursaries to new MA candidates who are applying to join either taught or research masters programmes in the arts and humanities and who intend to progress to a PhD.
 Integrated PhD applicants are also eligible to apply.
 Award-holders receive a tuition fee waiver at either the taught or research Home/EU rate for one academic year.

 - What research project are you intending to undertake for your dissertation?

-DEADLINES FOR THE MA SCHOLARSHIPS
+DEADLINES FOR THE MA BURSARIES

-Applicants for the Integrated PhD may apply for a Durham MA scholarship to support the first year of their study, and then Home/EU students may apply for an AHRC Northern Bridge Doctoral scholarship to support the second and subsequent years.
+Applicants for the Integrated PhD may apply for a Durham MA bursary to support the first year of their study, and then Home/EU students may apply for an AHRC Northern Bridge Doctoral scholarship to support the second and subsequent years.
 Applicants should be aware that these are entirely separate competitions: neither success nor failure in applications for funding for year 1 of the programme will affect an application for funding for years 2-4.
 (Overseas rate students are not eligible to apply for AHRC Northern Bridge awards but may be eligible to apply for the Durham Doctoral Studentships should they be offered in the relevant year.)

 For more information, please contact the Postgraduate Admissions Secretary.